 How to stop a starter from dying in the fridge

 Take the starter out of the fridge once a week.
 Feed it in the morning and place it in a warm spot.
-In the afternoon, remove some of the starter to make bread or discard it.
+In the afternoon, remove some of the starter for making bread (or discard it).
 Feed again and place back in the fridge.

 Ending thoughts on using a sourdough starter straight from the fridge

 To use your starter straight from the fridge, you must keep it active by feeding it regularly.
 Refreshing an old starter or one that hasn’t been fed for a while will require more time and effort.
 But you can get to the desired point of activity with regular care.